olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 ```
 In this function:
 * buf -Initial integer address of send buffer.
-The message you want to send will be packed0up into this buffer.
+The message you want to send will be packed-up into this buffer.

 * count- Number of elements to send.
 For example, if you are going to send a message that is 6 charaters long, it will have a count of 6 elements.